msanatan/msanatan.github.io/blog/2018/adding-more-hops-to-your-brew.md

 ---
-title: Adding More Hops to Your Brew
+title: "Adding More Hops to Your Brew"
-date: 2018/03/25
+date: 2018-03-25
 categories:
 - [mac]
 tags: